-Stir-Fried Kangkong, also known as Ginisang Kangkong, is one of the easiest and most delicious side dishes to prepare with the slightly sweet and fresh flavor of kangkong.
-It is a straightforward dish that you can whip up in less than 10 minutes!
+Stir-Fried Kangkong, or Ginisang Kangkong, is one of the easiest and most delicious side dishes to prepare.
+It’s simple to make and comes together in under 10 minutes!

 Jump to: